 - 2. Tighten the bolts to 20 Nm torque.
 (Torque values have been updated SW5.14.
 Earlier printed version will show different values) - 3.
 Use the two Ø8 holes provided, with a pin, to accurately reposition robot arm.

-6.4.
-Securing the Tool
+3.4.
+Securing Tool

-The tool or workpiece is mounted to the tool output flange (ISO 9409-1-80-6-M8) at the tip of the robot.
+The tool or workpiece is mounted to the tool output flange (ISO 9409-1) at the tip of the robot.
+All measurements are in millimeters.